 How to create a text file?

 The easiest way to create a text file in Windows is to open up the Notepad software program on your computer.
-This is a standard program in Microsoft Windows, included with the operating system when installed.
+The Notepad is a text editor included with Microsoft Windows.

-Tip: A text file is considered a plaintext file and Notepad is only capable of creating and editing plaintext files and saves any text file with a .txt file extension.
-This means no special formatting or different types of fonts can be used.
+Tip: A text file is considered a plaintext file and Notepad is only capable of creating and editing plaintext files.
+Notepad saves any text file with a .txt file extension, which means no special formatting or fonts can be used.

 The Windows Notepad program can be found by following either of the steps below.